Mental Health Treatment Resources in Glendale, California

 DBT is a kind of Cognitive-Behavioral Therapy used to help patients with borderline personality disorder and other illnesses.
 Nailing down a patient’s psychological thought processes is the end goal.
 When this is done, some improvement methods include going through skills training, team consultation, phone coaching, and individualized therapy.

-Rehab for Young Adults in Glendale, CA
+Behavioral Health Treatment for Young Adults in Glendale, CA

 The most prevalent yearning among the majority of young people throughout the world is to belong to something or someone; isolation and the feeling of loneliness are dangerous.
 It’s because of this that some young people are at risk of developing mental illness.